5 Reasons to Pursue a Dual Degree — Getting an MPA and an MBA

 1. A dual degree allows you the opportunity to explore your burgeoning interests.

 An MPA is often referred to as a “Master of Business Administration/MBA for the Public and Nonprofit Sectors.”
 While this is the case in many respects, the two degrees are not interchangeable.
-So, what's the difference between an MPA and an MBA?

 The MPA degree provides insight into the intricacies of how these disciplines apply in the context of mission-driven public service, however, the MBA is focused on profit-driven results.
 So, if you’re interested in the skills and knowledge you'll learn in both the MPA and MBA, then pursuing a dual degree could be the perfect solution for you; doing so could also help you figure out what kind of work is a good fit for you in the long run.